ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 26 and they will bring the glory and the honor of the nations into it;
 > 27 and nothing unclean, and no one who practices abomination and lying, shall ever come into it, but only those whose names are written in the Lamb’s book of life.

+**Revelation 21 Summary**

+***In Chapter 21, John*** sees a new heaven and a new earth, for the first heaven and earth have passed away (*v.
+1*).
+He beholds the New Jerusalem coming down out of heaven from God, prepared as a bride adorned for her husband (*v.
+2*).
+A loud voice declares that God will dwell among His people, wipe away every tear, and remove death, mourning, crying, and pain forever (*vv.
+3–4*).
+God, seated on the throne, announces, *“Behold, I am making all things new,”* affirming that He is the Alpha and the Omega and promising the water of life to the one who thirsts (*vv.
+5–7*).
+But the cowardly, unbelieving, immoral, and idolatrous will face the second death in the lake of fire (*v.
+8*).
+One of the angels shows John the holy city, the New Jerusalem, described with radiant glory, precious stones, twelve gates named after Israel’s tribes, and twelve foundations named after the apostles (*vv.
+9–14*).
+The city is measured, shining with the glory of God, needing no temple because the Lord God Almighty and the Lamb are its temple, and needing no sun or moon because the glory of God illumines it, and the Lamb is its lamp (*vv.
+15–23*).
+Only those written in the Lamb’s book of life may enter (*vv.
+24–27*).

+***Christ is presented as*** the Alpha and Omega, the Lamb who is the light and temple of the New Jerusalem, the giver of the water of life, and the one whose redeemed dwell forever in His presence (*vv.
+5–7, 22–23, 27*).

+***Believers should*** long for the new creation, trust God’s promises, pursue holiness, and live as those whose names are written in the Lamb’s book of life (*vv.
+3–4, 7, 27*).

 **The River and the Tree of Life** *(22:1-9)*

 > 1 Then he showed me a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb,